livereload/LiveReload/mac/FSEventsFix/README.md

 * countless users of LiveReload, CodeKit and Guard who suffered this bug for years, sent us bug reports, tested builds and allowed us to poke in their machines

 ## License

 See [FSEventsFix.c](FSEventsFix.c) file for license & copyrights, but basically this library is available under a mix of MIT and BSD licenses.

+## Version History

+0.9.0 (May 16, 2015) - initial beta release with a version number.